 Watch out for over-simplifications in news stories about a religion.
 In the real world, all kinds of stuff swirls around that simple word religion: culture, family, traditions, values, politics, spirituality, worldview.

-And don’t write off the good people of faith because of the cruel and crazies who wear their emblems.
+And don’t write off the good people of faith because of the cruel and crazies who also wear their emblems.
 Good people of faith are simultaneously motivated by something both deep within and far beyond themselves.
-Many times I’ve seen faith communities step into situations where others simply don’t give a damn.
-I’ve seen them heal and comfort the suffering, stand up to injustice, greed, abuse of power around the world.
-I’ve seen them at the heart of powerful social change, fighting for human rights and dignity.
+Many times we’ve seen faith communities step into situations where others simply don’t give a damn.
+We’ve seen them heal and comfort the suffering, stand up to injustice, greed, abuse of power around the world.
+We’ve seen them at the heart of powerful social change, fighting for human rights and dignity.

 Yes, many in the American church embraced slavery, the genocide and displacement of Native Americans, Jim Crow, imperialistic wars and ventures.
 But congregations have also served as prophetic voices for justice and a foundation for positive change.
 The abolitionist movement was fueled by the faith community.
 The Social Gospel movement of the early twentieth century focused on social justice issues such as poverty, economic equality, racism, education, public health and child labor.
 This religious wing of the progressive movement played a powerful role in many reforms.
 Its impact was later felt in the civil rights movement where faith groups also played a pivotal role.
 The liberation theology movement in Latin America unleashed many social reforms that helped the most vulnerable.

 I’ll bet that most nonprofit organizations providing social services in your community began out of a faith conversation.
 The hospitals, the Y’s (the C is for Christian), the ones helping homeless people or providing after-school programs for low-income children, the ones advocating for legislation to protect and improve the lot of the most vulnerable.